aaroncunliffe/slither.io/README.md

 # Slither.io
-A spin off of the popular game slither made using c++ with SDL2.
+A spin off of the popular game slither made using C++ with SDL2.

 Game constants can be found in the "Globals.h" file.
 * Number of AI